Cecil Collins (American football): College career

-NFL career
+Professional career

-Collins was selected as the first pick in the fifth round of the 1999 NFL Draft by the Dolphins out of McNeese State University by then coach-general manager Jimmy Johnson.
-Signing a three year contract, His nickname with the Dolphins was 'Cecil the Diesel'.
+Collins was selected as the first pick in the fifth round of the 1999 NFL draft by the Dolphins out of McNeese State University by then coach-general manager Jimmy Johnson.
+Signing a three-year contract, His nickname with the Dolphins was 'Cecil the Diesel'.
 He appeared in eight games in the 1999 season, accumulating 414 yards and two touchdowns.
 Collins was suspended indefinitely after his burglary arrest, then released shortly afterward.

 Career statistics

 Burglary case

 On December 16, 1999, Collins committed burglary in Palm Trace Landings, an apartment complex in Davie, Florida.
 He admitted that he broke into the home of a married woman that he knew from the gym, but said he only wanted to watch her sleep.
-After conviction on the charge, he was sentenced to 15 years in prison on March 27, 2001 and released on May 1, 2013.
+After conviction on the charge, he was sentenced to 15 years in prison on March 27, 2001, and released on May 1, 2013.

-Personal
+Personal life

 Collins has three children.
 During his prison sentence, Collins said he found God and married a woman he met while she was visiting another inmate.